b4den/nodesql/README.md

 # building the docker image
 docker build . -t nodesql

-# run the front-end and API from your container
+# run the front-end and API from your container (mynet for docker networking)
 docker run --rm --name injection --net mynet -p 3000:3000 -it nodesql:latest
 ```